 Didn’t find what you want at the Brick Lane vintage market?
 Head to the unmissable Brick Lane vintage stores to continue your perusal… Some of the best vintage shops on Brick Lane include Beyond Retro, Rokit and Hunky Dory Vintage.

 Alternatively, you can get first dibs on huge collections from top brands like Jimmy Choo, Prada and YSL.
-If that’s your jam, keep an eye out for pop-up designer outlets on Brick Lane.
+If these Brick lane shops are your jam, keep an eye out for pop-up designer outlets.

 The Truman Brewery holds a lot of these, as well as major clearance sales too.
 These are frequented by some of the fanciest fashionistas out there; to witness their style and flair alone is reason enough to head on over.

 There is also the Brick Lane Bookshop, a cute little independent bookshop selling every genre you can think of.
 They hold regular events here too!